a8hok/a8hok/README.md

 👉  Choose to be Optimistic 😃

-👉  Big fan of Strangerthings 📺
+👉  Big fan of Stranger Things 📺

 👉  🏏 &nbsp;&nbsp;🏸 &nbsp;&nbsp;♟️&nbsp;&nbsp; 🍕